ajityadav3079595/24cr/0402/Maleic_Anhydride_Functionalized_Polybutadiene_Market.md

- <p><strong>The global Maleic Anhydride Functionalized Polybutadiene market size was estimated at USD 113 million in 2023 and is projected to reach USD 229.68 million by 2032, exhibiting a <strong>CAGR</strong> of 8.20% during the forecast period.</strong></p>
+ <p>The global Maleic Anhydride Functionalized Polybutadiene market size was estimated at USD 113 million in 2023 and is projected to reach USD 229.68 million by 2032, exhibiting a <strong>CAGR</strong> of 8.20% during the forecast period.</p>

- <div><b>Download FREE Sample of this Report @ <a href="https://www.24chemicalresearch.com/download-sample/283770/global-regional-maleic-anhydride-functionalized-polybutadiene-forecast-supply-dem-analysis-competitive-market-2025-2032-203">https://www.24chemicalresearch.com/download-sample/283770/global-regional-maleic-anhydride-functionalized-polybutadiene-forecast-supply-dem-analysis-competitive-market-2025-2032-203</a></b></div>
+ <div><b>Download FREE Sample of this Report @ <a href="https://www.24chemicalresearch.com/download-sample/283766/global-regional-maleic-anhydride-functionalized-polybutadiene-forecast-supply-dem-analysis-competitive-market-2025-2032-800">https://www.24chemicalresearch.com/download-sample/283766/global-regional-maleic-anhydride-functionalized-polybutadiene-forecast-supply-dem-analysis-competitive-market-2025-2032-800</a></b></div>